 After the bariatric surgery you have to wait at least one year and a half to become pregnant.
 The first year you can’t become pregnant because you’re losing weight too fast.
 Your body has to stay in condition in order to be pregnant.

 How do you know If I have a leak?
-What are the symptoms and how likely am I to get a leak?– Back to Top
+What are the symptoms and how likely am I to get a leak?– Back to Top (FAQ)

 The complication of getting a leak is typically 1% to 3% risks.
 The first day after weight loss surgery we leave a drain, which helps minimize the risks.
 After the fourth day we remove the drain.
 If you have pain or a fever, those are signs of a leak.
 Typically after surgery the previous day will have more pain and discomfort than the next.
 So it’s important to contact us if you experience continued pain and discomfort or increasing pain or discomfort.

 After the surgery you have to start walking as much as you can.
 As soon as three or four hours after surgery.
 After the laparscopic surgery you can get inflammation in the abdominal wall, so by walking you help reduce this risk.
-Walking helps to speed up recover and decrease your pain.
+Walking contributes to speed up recover and decrease your pain.
 If you can’t walk, you need to move to recover faster – even if it’s as simple as moving in your bed.

-What happens to the lower part of the stomach that is bypassed? – Back to TopA: After a bypass we’ll leave a portion of the stomach that we don’t remove.
+A: After a bypass we’ll leave a portion of the stomach that we don’t remove.
 Typically we leave the stomach in your body, in case your body needs the stomach because of an emergency.
 We can reconnect the stomach if needed.
 Your stomach continues to produce metabolic acid that is required to digest your food.

-If I get staples, will I be able to have a MRI test? – Back to Top
+If I get staples, will I be able to have a MRI test? – Back to Top (FAQ)

 The staples have no issues, they are very safe to use, and will not be detected in scans.

-Do I have to follow my diet after surgery, including pureed food diet? – Back to Top
+Do I have to follow my diet after surgery, including pureed food diet? – Back to Top (FAQ)

 After bariatric surgery you have to follow our rules.
 You have to eat liquids in the first week.
 After two weeks you’ll eat you will obtain all kinds of foods, but you have to eat in portions.
 After you end of forth week of post-op you will be able to eat all sorts of foods.
 You have to remember to eat every three hours (5 times a day) to maintain regular energy.